uptane/uptane.github.io/docs/deployment/best-practices.md

 Any system being used to transport images to ECUs will need to be modified only to permit transport of Uptane metadata and other messages.
 Note that Uptane does not require authentication of network traffic between the Director and Image repositories and Primaries, or between Primaries and Secondaries.

-However, in order for an implementation to be Uptane-compliant, an ECU SHOULD NOT cause another to install an image without performing either full or partial verification of metadata.
+However, in order for an implementation to be Uptane-compliant, any ECU SHALL NOT cause another ECU to install an image without performing either full or partial verification of metadata.
 This is done in order to prevent attackers from being able to bypass Uptane and execute arbitrary software attacks.
 Thus, in an Uptane-compliant implementation, an ECU performs either full or partial verification of metadata and images before installing any image, regardless of how the metadata and images were transmitted to the ECU.

 ## 7.4 Using Uptane with transport security